karluxio/frontend-react-ts-subs-app/README.md

 # React App with Typescript

-This es a simple project to manage hardcoded using React + Typescript subscriptions
+This is a simple project to manage hardcoded subscriptions using React + Typescript

 ---